 About John John Florence: “Photographer, filmmaker and currently the world’s most dynamic surfer.
 Born and raised on the North Shore of Oahu.
 His supernatural skills in the water will inform the future of the sport for generations to come.”

 …That’s some high praise—but when it’s quoted from a surf brand as legendary as Hurley, you know it’s well-deserved.

 Hurley’s roots are deeply embedded in the beach culture of 1970s Costa Mesa, where Bob Hurley got his start shaping surfboards for some of the best surfers in the world.
 Today, Hurley (a key player in our new Pop-In Shop—Surf City) has grown to a global force that pushes the technological envelope—as well as the visual aesthetic—of what beach gear can be.

 Keep reading for an exclusive Q&A with Hurley ambassadors Stecyk and Florence—and to see three Stecyk-designed surfboards on display at selected Pop-In @ Nordstrom locations.

-We’re not sure we believe in the concept of “too much of a good thing”—but the harsh struggle known as too many stellar photos to fit into one online editorial is all too real.
+We’re not sure we believe in the concept of “too much of a good thing”—but the harsh struggle known as more stellar photos than can fit into one online editorial is all too real.